If you feel anxiety about visiting the dentist, you are not alone.

 We understand how challenging it can be to visit a dentist after years of avoidance.
 Our team will treat you with respect and dignity, and will help you to rebuild and restore your naturally beautiful smile.

 If a patient’s dental anxiety is severe, or if they require more advanced procedures, Drs.
-Lotardo, Pop or Caesar may recommend sedation dentistry.
+Lotardo, Pop, or Caesar may recommend sedation dentistry.
 Sedation dentistry can help patients remain completely calm and comfortable for the duration of their dental treatment.

-Your Bella Smiles dentist will collect an extensive medical history, complete and oral health exam, and discuss the patient’s concerns and preferences prior to administering sedation.
+Your Bella Smiles dentist will collect an extensive medical history, complete an oral health exam, and discuss the patient’s concerns and preferences prior to administering sedation.
 Your safety and comfort are our top priority and all patients are closely monitored while under sedation.

 Dental Sedation Options

-- Oral Conscious Sedation: Oral sedation taken in a pill form prior to the time of your appointment.
+- Oral Conscious Sedation: Oral sedation is taken in a pill form prior to the time of your appointment.
 Patients will remain alert and responsive while enjoying an overall sense of relaxation.
 Patients will require reliable transportation to and from our dental office as oral conscious sedation takes some time to fully wear off.